feel-co/ndg/README.md

 [![Rust Version](https://img.shields.io/badge/rust-1.85+-orange.svg)](https://www.rust-lang.org)

 [published on crates.io]: https://crates.io/crates/ndg-commonmark
+[documentation for latest tagged release]: https://docs.rs/ndg-commonmark/latest/
+[documentation for the nightly variant]: https://ndg.feel-co.org

+> [!IMPORTANT]
+> ndg-commonmark is a public Rust library designed to allow interacting with
+> Nixpkgs-flavored CommonMark.
+It is used by NDG under the hood to parse and
+> render Nixpkgs-flavored CommonMark.
+If you are interested in working with
+> ndg-commonmark in your projects take a look at the
+> [documentation for latest tagged release] or
+> [documentation for the nightly variant].

+The CLI component of this repository, NDG, has began as a Pandoc wrapper that preprocessed some of your options and structured them into a format more suitable for Pandoc.
+This was fine, of course, but it required a lot of Lua filter work and it could not deal with Nixpkgs flavored CommonMark--which is to be expected, as Nixpkgs-flavored CommonMark is not formally codified, and lives only as a reference document in the Nixpkgs repository.

+NDG 1.0.0 was the Rust rewrite of this Pandoc wrapper, which saw us drop Pandoc _entirely_ and migrate to a Rust CLI utility that leveraged pulldown-cmark under the hood for Markdown processing.
+This version of NDG relied solely on various hacks (such as Regex) and was not very robust.
+In NDG 2.0.0, we have migrated to Comrak and opted in for a more _robust_, AST-based parser powered by Comrak--which in itself is a very fast Markdown parser.

-While working on ndg, a large portion of Markdown parsing had to be done through various hacks (such as Regex) in house because there is no library that can parse Nixpkgs-flavored Markdown.
-The official documentation generator for Nixpkgs, `nixos-render-docs`, uses an in-house tokenizer that is not formally available elsewhere.
-This lack in the ecosystem lead to the gradual refactoring out of ndg's Markdown parser as a standalone crate while increasing its robustness, documentation and compatibility offerings for 3rd party tooling. ndg was eventually updated to use the `ndg-commonmark`.
+It is also worth nothing that the official documentation generator for Nixpkgs, `nixos-render-docs`, uses an in-house tokenizer that is not formally available elsewhere.
+Thus, the lack in the ecosystem lead to the gradual refactoring of NDG's Markdown parser components into a standalone crate with increased robustness, better documentation, and generous integration options for usage by other projects into ecosystems that want to create their own documentation generators.
+NDG was eventually updated to use the `ndg-commonmark`, and has been successfully doing so since the v2.2.0 release.

+> [!TIP]
+> While ndg-commonmark _is_ designed _specifically_ for NDG, it is not as
+> tightly coupled as it could have been.
+Which is to say if your use case is not
+> supported, or if you have feedback/feature requests you are more than welcome
+> to submit those, and we will consider implementing those as time and technical
+> constraints allow. ndg-commonmark has been refactored into a library and
-You may integrate ndg-commonmark freely in your utilities as long as you follow the license.
-It was designed to remain compatible no matter now opinionated and unique your tooling is when ndg does not meet your requirements or does not just _click_ for your needs.
+> [published on crates.io] for this reason.
+You may integrate ndg-commonmark
+> freely in your utilities as long as you follow the license.
+It was designed to

-Please note, while ndg-commonmark _is_ designed for ndg, it is not as tightly coupled as it could have been.
-If your usecase is not supported, please let us know in an issue and we'll see what we can do. ndg-commonmark has been refactored as a library and [published on crates.io] for this reason.
+> remain compatible no matter now opinionated and unique your tooling is when
+> ndg does not meet your requirements or does not just _click_ for your needs.

 ## Contributing

-Most of our projects, and especially ndg, were designed with our own use cases in mind.
-While we will not reject any contributions outright (and we welcome them regardless!), it is often a good idea to discuss your ideas in a friendly issue beforehand.
+Most of our projects under the feel-co umbrella, and _especially NDG_, were designed with our own use cases in mind.
+While we will not reject any contributions outright (and in fact, we welcome them nevertheless!), it is often a good idea to discuss your ideas with us in a friendly issue beforehand.
 There may be overlapping plans and scheduling issues that we would rather be prepared for.
 As such, please discuss with us before forking or submitting a PR!
 We may come to an agreement that benefits us all.
-Worst case you will be gently nudged away.
+Worst case you will be gently nudged away, or guided into a better compromise that fulfills the needs of everyone.

 If making a pull request, please remember to follow our formatting guidelines and to run Clippy lints.
 Good API docs are not a hard-requirement, but you